 Regulatory Actions Against Companies

 Please Note: These are independent insurance company rating organizations.
-Their appearance on the department’s website is meant for the convenience of the department’s consumers and is not an endorsement of either organization by the Department of Financial Services.
+Their appearance on the department's website is not an endorsement by the Department of Financial Services for any of the organizations.
+The listing is meant for the convenience of the department's consumers when selecting an insurance company.

-Rating services develop their own criteria for rating insurance companies.
-For instance, A.M.
-Best doesn't rate insurance companies with less than five years of financial data.
-Since the rating companies develop their own rating criteria, an insurance company's rating may be different between rating services.
+While the companies use similar data to calculate their ratings, no two systems are alike.
+Rating service companies develop their own criteria for rating insurance companies.
+Some rating service companies may only rate insurance companies who have five or more years of financial data, or who have a higher volume of policies.
+Since the rating companies develop their own rating criteria, an insurance company's rating may be different between rating service companies.

 Need help finding insurance?